graeme-a-stewart/atlasgit/README.md

 commit reproduced as a git commit, then the built-in `git svn` module should do this for you.

+*Important Note* It's very important to run these scripts using version 1.7 (or later) of the subversion client.
+This client is much more efficient and keeps a `.svn` only at the root of any checkout, which is far easier to import from.
+(If you don't do this, pieces of SVN metadata will be imported into git!)

+On SLC6 use the scl module to activate the 1.7 SVN client:

+`/usr/bin/scl enable subversion17 /bin/bash`

+These scripts also use python2.7 features, whereas the SLC6 native python is 2.6.
+Fix with:

+`setupATLAS`
+`lsetup python`

 ### Decide what to import to master